ottonieljimenez/typescript-training/README.md

 # Description
-This repository contains assignments for the Typescript training carried out at SMBS.
+This repository contains the assignments for the Typescript training carried out at SMBS.